SonkeWohler/backend/README.md

 ## Running

-It should simply run as defined in `run_docker.sh`.
+You should just be able to build and run the cocker container without further issues.

 On Linux you can just run the following:

 ```
-source run_docker.sh
+source build_and_run_docker.sh
 ```

+In case the docker service isn't running yet that will start it, but if it is running already that doesn't make a difference.

 ### Requirements